-▲ WARNING: Actuation of your CO alarm indicates the presence of carbon monoxide (CO) which can KILL YOU.
+▲ WARNING: Actuation of your

+CO alarm indicates the presence of carbon monoxide (CO) which can KILL YOU.
 If the alarm sounds; 1) Operate the reset/silence button; 2) Call your emergency services (Phone Number) (fire department or 911); 3) Immediately move to fresh air - outdoors or by an open door/window.
 Do a head count to check that all persons are accounted for.
 Do not reenter the premises nor move away from the open door/window until the emergency responders have arrived, the premises have been aired out, and your alarm remains in its normal operation.
 4) After following steps 1-3, if your alarm reactivates within a 24 hour period, repeat steps 1-3 and call a qualified appliance technician.
-(Phone Number investigate for sources of CO from fuel burning equipment and appliances, and inspect for proper operation of this equipment.
-If problems are identified during this inspection have equipment serviced immediately.
+(Phone investigate for sources of CO from fuel burning equipment and appliances, and inspect for proper operation of this equipment.
+If problems are identified during this inspection have the equipment serviced immediately.
 Note combustion equipment not inspected by the technician and consult the manufacturer's instructions, or contact the manufacturer directly, for more information about CO safety and this equipment.
-Make sure that the motor vehicles are not, and have not been, operating in an attached garage or adjacent to the residence
+Make sure that the or adjacent to the residence.